aclai-lab/TIME2025-LLM/README.md

 4. Move the resuling JSONs to `results/data/`
 5. Plot the overall results with the command `python3 plotter.py results/data`
-6. Plot all the results with the command `python src/generate_plots.py -d results/data`
+6. Plot all the results with the command `python3 src/generate_plots.py -d results/data`

 > [!NOTE]
 > You may need to install LaTeX and add it to the PATH to correctly generate the plots.